ctglab/isoworm/README.md

 The custom module of IsoWorm could be used to specifically analyse isoforms (in our case study, BRAF), using custom gtf files to quantify isoform-specific genomic regions.
 The quantification is made through Stringtie and all the plots are generated with R language.
 Conversely, the Salmon module of IsoWorm was used to quantify all the isoforms annotated in Ensembl db (our reference).
 An R script generates pie charts for genen isoform expression.
 IsoWorm implent also a module for single-end reads tp identifies polyA sites using custom R scripts, starting form Quant Seq 3' REV sequencing data.
+An extra module quantify gene expression on single cell data

 ## Getting Started